mjj4791/python-buienradar/README.rst

 - WINDDIRECTION: where the wind is coming from in degrees, with true north at 0° and progressing clockwise
 - WINDFORCE: the wind speed/force in Bft
 - PRECIPITATION: the amount of precipitation/rain in mm/h
+- PRECIPITATION_FORECAST: information on forecasted precipitation

+  - AVERAGE: the average expected precipitation mm/h)
+  - TOTAL: the total expected precipitation (mm)
+  - TIMEFRAME: the time-frame for the forecasted precipitation (s)